Functional Regulatory Genomics & Disease

 Thus, the focus of this conference will be to invite international leaders in the interdisciplinary study of the genetics of disease, the exploration of the regulatory genome and the in-depth biology of its activity and function, to interact and discuss their work.

 By doing so it is hoped that we can reach a consensus on how we might coordinate international interdisciplinary efforts to understand the role of the regulatory genome in health and disease.

 The meeting will have four themed open sessions over the three days, each featuring invited speakers together with contributed talks and posters selected from submitted abstracts.
-Further details on the sessions and confirmed speakers are on the draft programme and the event website.

 Please check back for more details as they are released.

 Join the Genetics Society to take advantage of the membership registration fees: